 3 – Finally, remember that proactivity is spiritual.
 It was a character trait of Jesus.
 He was on the move and on a mission constantly.
 Yes, he had moments of quiet and rest, moments where he just kicked back and regrouped.
 But even then he wasn’t simply “vegging out” as we would say.
 He was either recharging for the next round or doing intentional community.
 To avoid passivity and remain proactive is actually engaging our own sanctification process.

 If you’ve gotten passive, today is a great day to kick it back into gear.
-Grab a new book, call a buddy, watch some videos about recovery, create a new dialogue with your wife, start a new devotional (shameless plug – I recently launched my new devotional: Summit Devo), do something to re-engage.
+Grab a new book, call a buddy, watch some videos about recovery, create a new dialogue with your wife, start a new devotional (shameless plug – you can grab my devotional, Summit Devo, here), do something to re-engage.
 You (and those counting on you) will be glad you did.

 My new book, a 12-week devotional workbook to help men on the journey towards integrity, is now available for pre-order!Learn More

 Any breach of sexual integrity starts with a physical, emotional, mental or spiritual threat.
 I’ve put together a simple assessment tool and instructional video to help men identify the threats and how to combat them.

 Take the guesswork out of the process and accelerate your healing with our online video course!Kitchen Convos